MLO-lab/JOANA/README.md

 -o2 gene names and correspond significant scores of the second modality (optional when you want to run joana with multi-omics data) (input file name)
--p the name of 'gmt' file which contains biological pathways -d specify the path that all your input files are there and also your result directory would be on that path -m its a number [0,1) which specified by client (default value is 0). '-m 0.5' means consider pathways which atleast 50% of its genes have measurments.
+-p the name of 'gmt' file which contains biological pathways -d specify the path that all your input files are there and also your result directory would be on that path -m its a number [0,1) which specified by client (default value is 0). '-m 0.5' means JOANA consider pathways which atleast 50% of its genes have measurments.

 ```